RyanJarv/UserDataSwap/README.md

 ## Cross-Account Access

 There is a fair amount of permissions required to deploy this, which is ok if you just want to test it out.
-To be useful it may make more sense to deploy in a seperate account then the one you're targeting, this way the initial set up only requires `events:PutRule` and `events:PutTargets` permissions.
+To be useful it may make more sense to deploy in a seperate account then the one you're targeting, this way the initial set up only requires `events:PutRule` and `events:PutTargets` permissions in the victim account.
 I'll likely add support for this in the future, for now you can try the following to do this manually.

 __WARNING__: This will allow any AWS account to run any action against the bus set up in the UserDataSwap account, probably best to set this part up in a account that isn't used for anything else.
 The permissive resource policy is one of the ways to get override the lack of permissions assigned to the the put-event rule to avoid needing iam:PassRole and an appropriate role already configured in the victim account.
 It may be possible to reduce these permissions, need to do more testing here though.